 - 4. The concept of norm and legal norm.
 Concept and structure of legal regulation. - 5.
 The validity of the law.
 Constitutionalization of the law. - 6.
 Concepts, subjects, subject matter and content of a legal relationship. - 7.
 Concept and stages of law enforcement. - 8.
 The notion of public administration.
 The role of administration in the state organization. - 9.
 Sources of administrative law. - 10.
 Organization of public administration.
 The central administration I. - 11.
 The central administration II. - 12.
 Local state administration. - 13.
 Local governments. - 14.
 Personnel of public administration. - 12.
 The frequency of offering the subject/its position in the curriculum of the term: 1. semester - 13.
 Requirements of attendance, acceptable absence, opportunity for making up missed classes: Participation at least on the 75 % of lectures. - 14.
 Term assignments, testing knowledge: Writing essay, seminar work, discussions. - 15.
 The exact conditions of testing knowledge, obtaining signature or credits: The requirement for earning credits are obtaining the signature and passing the exam. - 15.1.
 The exact conditions of obtaining signature: Participation at least on the 75 % of lectures.
-Essay writing during semester, test. - 15.2.
+Essay writing, seminar work, in-class presentation, writing test(s). - 15.2.
 Evaluation: Midterm Evaluation (ÉÉ) - 15.3.
-The exact conditions of obtaining credits: The requirement for earning credits are obtaining the signature and passing the exam.
+The exact conditions of obtaining credits: The requirement for earning credits are obtaining the signature, essay writing, in-class presentation, seminar work, writing test(s).